Woman gives birth to little girl 2 months after surviving COVID-19

-Esbeidy Reyes gave birth to little Arianna "Ari" Amor, who weighed in at 6 pounds, 10 ounces.
+Esbeidy Reyes gave birth to little Ari Amor, who weighed in at 6 pounds, 10 ounces.

 Back in June, Esbeidy faced a heartbreaking situation when she began feeling tired from something other than her pregnancy.